So, “what caused the mortgage crisis” anyway? In case you hadn’t heard, we went through one of the worst housing busts

 - No one was forced to buy a home or refinance their mortgage

 - What happened to all the money that was extracted from these homes?

-- Ultimately everyone has to take accountability for their actions in this situation
+- Ultimately everyone who took part has to take accountability for their actions

 After all, no one was forced to buy a home, or forced to refinance and pull hundreds of thousands of dollars out of their home.